Products

 function Checkbox() {

-self.email = true;
+this.email = true;

-<label><input type='checkbox' :bind='self.email'/> Email</label>
+<label><input type='checkbox' :bind='self.email'/> Email is a valid option</label>

 }